Experts Share The Top 5 Unwritten Rules Every Wedding Guest Should Follow

 So if you’ve ever sent in a late RSVP or clinked one too many glasses at a friend’s big day, now you know better.
 And if you're planning to attend a wedding soon, maybe skip the white dress and double-check if your new flame got an invite.

-Ultimately, being a thoughtful wedding guest requires awareness and intention, ensuring that the day is memorable for both the couple and their loved ones.
+Being a considerate wedding guest involves a level of awareness and intention that can make the day truly memorable for both the couple and their loved ones.
+Following these guidelines ensures that the joy of the occasion is fully realized by everyone present.